davidad/davidad.github.io/source/_posts/2014-04-22-an-osi-layer-model-for-the-21st-century.markdown

 We would like for sets of nodes which wish to maintain common mutable state variables to be able to do so, even in the presence of various types of adversaries.
-This is a common abstraction for the requirements of `git`, cryptocrurencies, and distributed databases (i.e.
+This is a common abstraction for the requirements of `git`, cryptocurrencies, and distributed databases (i.e.
 [ACID](http://en.wikipedia.org/wiki/ACID)
 [MVCC](http://en.wikipedia.org/wiki/Multiversion_concurrency_control)).
 I
 propose that (borrowing most directly from `git`, but also from Clojure's